Vodafone investors open to Liberty deal

 Still, investors say Vodafone is looking at its options after Malone signalled the change of tone.
 If a full merger proved too complicated, the two sides could look at country by country deals such as in Britain where Vodafone could partner with Liberty's Virgin Media.

-"I would say that this has been prime focus in the Vodafone boardroom for some time now," said David Lis, chief investment officer in equities and multi assets at top 20 shareholder Aviva Investors (AV.L).
+"I would say that this has been prime focus in the Vodafone boardroom for some time now," said David Lis, chief investment officer in equities and multi assets at top 20 shareholder Aviva Investors.

 "They must have done a huge amount of work understanding Liberty.
 It is an open secret, it is much discussed that they are the last people who could do a deal if Vodafone are to bring their business to a wider platform."